featherbear/UNSW-COMP6441/blog/__hugo/content/post/reflections02.md

 The concept of _work ratio_ was explained, which was a description of how little effort is required to gain authorised access of data, compared to how great of an effort it would be to gain unauthorised access.

-This week's case study threw a bit of a curve ball, as the analysis question didn't _at all_ relate to the raedings.
+This week's case study threw a bit of a curve ball, as the analysis question didn't _at all_ relate to the readings.
 Groups discussed primedial ways of both protecting data, and validating the integrity of data.